SpikeHD/blog/posts/a-dorion-retrospective/content.md

 Practically this doesn't mean much, other than maybe looking good on a resume[^1], but I still think that its a valuable milestone as it's my first project to really reach an audience.
-It's been really fun sifting through issues, merging the occassional PR from someone who cared enough about something to make one, and seeing the different ways people are using Dorion that I wouldn't have thought of - such as the people who use it on Windows 7[^2][^3].
+It's been really fun sifting through issues, merging the occassional PR from someone who cared enough about something to make one, and seeing the different ways people are using Dorion that I wouldn't have thought of (such as the people who use it on Windows 7[^2][^3]).

 Throughout it's life (and even now), however, Dorion was far from perfect.
 In fact I've even seen plenty of instances of people saying it's just... bad.
 I don't disagree for the most part; by using uncontrollable system components (the system-integrated webview implementation, rather than Electron) I am cursing myself to be at the mercy